Transportation by AIR

 - Spare Li-ion batteries must be transported in your carry-on luggage in a safe and protected area.

-- An individual may take on-board in their carry-on luggage, an unspecified number of Li-Ion batteries that have capacities of 100Wh or less.
-Please check with AIR operator you travel.
+- An individual may take on board in their carry-on luggage, an unspecified number of Li-Ion batteries that have capacities of 100Wh or less.
+Please check with the AIR operator you travel with.

-- Li-ion batteries that have capacities greater than 160Wh, like PB-D200V, to be board on passenger aircraft.
+- Li-ion batteries that have capacities greater than 160Wh, like NERO-L, NERO-LX, or NERO-XL are not allowed to be boarded on passenger aircraft.

 SAFETY MEASURE during boarding batteries on the plane